Youth Sports Specialization: The Drawbacks of Playing One Sport

 - Alterations in skeletal development

-- Pressure and burnout
+- Increased pressure and burnout

 Benefits of playing multiple sports

-- Better motor skills
+- Improved motor skills

-- Greater chance for development of athletic abilities overall
+- Greater overall development of athletic abilities

 - Increased motivation and engagement while playing sports

-- Better decision making, pattern recognition and creativity
+- Better decision-making, pattern recognition, and creativity

 Did you know?

-- Many college and professional teams purposefully select athletes who have played more than one sport in their youth according to Dr. Nepple
+- Many college and professional teams purposefully select athletes who have played more than one sport in their youth, according to Dr. Nepple.